 The biggest offender of all was that this was the first game that didn't include special traveling companions.
 In previous games, these partners added more background to the various locations Mario visited and often provided unique skills for Mario to solve puzzles with.
 So a massive amount of charm is missing from this game.
-On top of that, I don't like the sticker combat system, which did away with RPG battles in favor of one-off attacks.
+On top of that, the sticker combat system, which did away with RPG battles in favor of one-off attacks is rather off-putting.
 The worst thing about the combat system is that your attacks disappear from your inventory after getting used.
 This keeps you on your toes, but also makes fighting a bit of a nuisance at times.

-Players were already a little miffed at the fact that partners weren't in Sticker Star, but not having them in the next game really made some folks upset, including myself.
-I know I missed the heart that Mario's companions bring to the game.
-Plus, this one has a very similar battle style to Sticker Star.
-Players use trading cards to attack and if there are multiple enemies, players don't get to choose which character they attack.
-Worst of all, cards disappear after use which can make fighting bosses a real hassle.
+Players were already a little miffed at the fact that partners weren't in Sticker Star, but also not having them in the next Paper Mario game really made many folks upset.
+Mario's companions bring plenty of heart and unique abilities to the franchise, so their absence is strongly felt.
+Another negative is that Color Splash has a very similar battle style to Sticker Star.
+Players use trading cards to attack, but if there are multiple enemies, players don't get to choose which character they attack, making strategizing a bit of a nightmare.
+Worst of all, cards disappear after use, making fighting bosses a real hassle.

 Granted, the updated art style is gorgeous, and the dialogue is funny.
 However, the plot isn't that great, and this entry lacked the charm seen in most of the earlier titles.

-This is where things begin to get a little dicey.
+Moving on from here is where things begin to get a little dicey.
 Most people concede that Color Splash and Sticker Star are the least enjoyable games in the lineup.
-However, people have very strong opinions about what order the top three should be placed.
-Here's how I ranked them.
+However, people have very strong opinions about what order the top four Paper Mario games should be placed.

-However, instead of just having a traditional RPG combat system that was employed in the two previous games, this game also offers a unique platformer-RPG fighting style.
-I find the combat system less challenging than the games that came before it, which was a huge downer for me.
+However, instead of just having a traditional RPG combat system employed in the two previous games, this game also offers a unique platformer-RPG fighting style.
+The combat system is less challenging than the games before it, which is a huge downer.
 And while some aspects of the game are indeed hilarious, some of it misses the mark and just comes off as bizarre (in a bad way).
 Additionally, it sometimes feels like the plot wasn't completely fleshed out, and writers put in excess dialogue instead of plot development as a filler.

-Something unique about Super Paper Mario is that it allowed players to manipulate the viewing window to either see the world in 2D or a 3D perspective.
-I was initially excited about this feature since it offers the ability for some unique puzzle-solving situations.
-However, the game hardly ever takes advantage of this mechanic, so it just feels like a gimmick and a missed opportunity.
+Super Paper Mario is unique because it allows players to manipulate the viewing window to see the world in 2D or 3D.
+Players were initially excited about this feature since it offers some unique puzzle-solving situations.
+However, the game hardly ever takes full advantage of this mechanic, so the missed opportunity makes it just feel like a gimmick.

 This was the first Paper Mario game ever.
 During a time when 3D graphics were brand new and exciting, it brought things back to the basics with its simple paper aesthetic.
-It also allowed us to experience the Mushroom Kingdom within a turn-based RPG game, which was something that we hadn't seen since the SNES era with Super Mario RPG.
-I absolutely love the turn-based fighting style, the various partners that travel along with Mario, and the many hidden extras that players can find simply by dinking around in the game.
+It also allowed us to experience the Mushroom Kingdom within a turn-based RPG game, which we hadn't seen since the SNES era with Super Mario RPG: Legend of the Seven Stars.
+There's plenty to love with the straightforward turn-based fighting style, the various partners that travel along with Mario, and the many hidden extras that players can find simply by dinking around in the game.

 This game is oozing with charm and class, plus it changes up the whole Peach-getting-kidnapped-by-Bowser thing since you get to play as the princess at the start of each chapter.
 I loved the princess sequences, whether I was sneaking around the castle gathering intel on the Koopa King's next move or bribing a fat Shy Guy by baking a strawberry cake.
 The plot is excellent, and the characters are super fun.

-Paper Mario: The Thousand Year Door took what the original N64 game brought to the table and added magnificently upon it.
-There are plenty of fun traveling companions for Mario to meet, each one with a distinct look and skill.
+Paper Mario: The Thousand-Year Door took what the original N64 game brought to the table and added magnificently upon it.
+There are plenty of fun traveling companions for Mario to meet, each with a distinct look and skill.
 The turn-based RPG battle system is challenging and yet fun.
 There are also plenty of unique badges to find, which helps the player influence Mario's fighting style and his companions' abilities as well.
-Being able to customize their attacks is very rewarding and can help make fighting that much more enjoyable.
+Customizing their attacks is very rewarding and can help make fighting that much more enjoyable.
 If that wasn't enough, the plot is perfect.

-As with the original game, players also get to control Princess Peach between chapters.
+As with the original game, players control Princess Peach between chapters.
 This time, it's not Bowser but rather a mysterious new enemy named Sir Grodus who has kidnapped her.
-During her sequences, Peach does all she can to undermine Sir Grodus' crew, the X-Nauts.
+Peach does all she can to undermine Sir Grodus' crew, the X-Nauts.
 She also meets TEC-XX, a computer that decides to help her e-mail Mario in exchange for learning what love is.
-It might sound cheesy, but these interactions between the princess and the computer are some of the funniest ones you experience in the game.
+It might sound cheesy, but these interactions are some of the funniest ones you experience in the game.

-There you have it; all five previously released Paper Mario games listed from what I consider to be worst to best.
-It was kind of hard deciding on which games to put where, since I honestly did enjoy most of these.
+There you have it; all six Paper Mario games listed from worst to best.
 With any luck, we'll be seeing HD ports for each of these games on the Nintendo Switch eShop soon.